-In twin-engine applications, data for both engines is on the CAN (P) bus attached to the Starboard Master DIG to enable this system.
+For twin-engine applications, data for both engines is on the CAN (P) bus attached to the Starboard Master DIG to enable this system.
 The Master (Starboard) and the Port DIGs are unique, distinct gauges and are defined by the software programmed into each gauge.
-It is not unusual for tachometers and other system gauges to have slightly different readings between engines as long as the readings are within the engines' specified operating range.